Dorval R. Carter, Jr.

 Chicago, IL

-Prior to becoming CTA President, Carter served as the Acting Chief of Staff to U.S. Department of Transportation Secretary Anthony Foxx, managing a department with more than 55,000 employees and a $70 billion budget that oversees air, maritime and surface transportation.
+Prior to becoming CTA President, Mr. Carter served as the Acting Chief of Staff to U.S. Department of Transportation Secretary Anthony Foxx, managing a department that oversees air, maritime and surface transportation.
+He also previously served as acting deputy administrator and chief counsel for the Federal Transit Administration.